-Bone mass measurements are covered by Original Medicare with a doctor who deems it medically necessary, and it’s been at least 24 months since your last scan.
-Although, under certain circumstances, more frequent testing is possible.
+Original Medicare covers bone mass measurements with a doctor who deems it medically necessary, and it’s been at least 24 months since your last scan.
+However, under certain circumstances, more frequent testing is possible.

 Those with Original Medicare have coverage for a bone density scan.
-If medical care takes place in an inpatient setting, then Medicare Part A covers the test.
+Medicare Part A covers the test if medical care occurs in an inpatient setting.